-Cruises are popular on the 258km-long Shannon–Erne Waterway and on a variety of other lakes and loughs.
+Cruises are popular on a 258km section of the Shannon–Erne Waterway and on a variety of other lakes and loughs.

 Border crossings between Northern Ireland and the Republic are unnoticeable; there are no formalities of any kind.
-However, this may change once Brexit occurs in 2019.
+This may change, however, once Brexit occurs in 2019.

 Private buses compete – often very favourably – with Bus Éireann in the Republic and also run where the national buses are irregular or absent.

 Distances are not especially long: few bus journeys will last longer than five hours.
 Bus Éireann bookings can be made online, but you can't reserve a seat for a particular service.
-Dynamic pricing is in effect on many routes: book early to get the lowest fares.
+Dynamic pricing is in effect on many routes, so book early to get the lowest fares.

 Note the following: